OfficeDev/office-js-docs/reference/word/rangecollection.md

-# RangeCollection Object (JavaScript API for Word)
+# RangeCollection object (JavaScript API for Word)

 _Word 2016, Word for iPad, Word for Mac, Word Online_